Roger Mortimer, 1st Earl of March: Military adventures in Ireland and Wales

 Mortimer's childhood came to an abrupt end when his father was mortally wounded in a skirmish near Builth in July 1304.
 Since Mortimer was underage at the death of his father, he was placed by King Edward I under the guardianship of Piers Gaveston, 1st Earl of Cornwall.
-However, on 22 May 1306, in a lavish ceremony in Westminster Abbey with two hundred and fifty-nine others, he was knighted by Edward and granted livery of his full inheritance.
+However, on 22 May 1306, in a lavish ceremony in Westminster Abbey with 259 others, he was knighted by Edward and granted livery of his full inheritance.

 His adult life began in earnest in 1308, when he went to Ireland in person to enforce his authority.
 This brought him into conflict with the de Lacys, who turned for support to Edward Bruce, brother of Robert Bruce, King of Scots.
 Mortimer was appointed Lord Lieutenant of Ireland by Edward II on 23 November 1316.
 Shortly afterwards, at the head of a large army, he drove Bruce to Carrickfergus and the de Lacys into Connaught, wreaking vengeance on their adherents whenever they were to be found.
 He returned to England and Wales in 1318 and was then occupied for some years with baronial disputes on the Welsh border.

 Opposition to Edward II

 Mortimer became disaffected with his king and joined the growing opposition to Edward II and the Despensers.
-After the younger Despenser was granted lands belonging to him, he and the Marchers began conducting devastating raids against Despenser property in Wales.
+After the younger Despenser was granted lands belonging to him, he and the marchers began conducting devastating raids against Despenser's property in Wales.
 He supported Humphrey de Bohun, 4th Earl of Hereford, in refusing to obey the king's summons to appear before him in 1321 as long as "the younger Despencer was in the King's train."
 Mortimer led a march against London, his men wearing the Mortimer uniform which was green with a yellow sleeve.
 He was prevented from entering the capital, although his forces put it under siege.
 These acts of insurrection compelled the Lords Ordainers led by Thomas, 2nd Earl of Lancaster, to order the king to banish the Despensers in August.
 When the king led a successful expedition in October against Margaret de Clare, Baroness Badlesmere, after she had refused Queen Isabella admittance to Leeds Castle, he used his victory and new popularity among the moderate lords and the people to summon the Despensers back to England.
 Mortimer, in company with other Marcher Lords, led a rebellion against Edward, which is known as the Despenser War.

 In January 1322, Mortimer attacked and burnt Bridgnorth but, being heavily outnumbered, was forced to surrender to the king at Shrewsbury.
 Mortimer joined Lancaster at the Battle of Boroughbridge in March 1322 and warrants for his arrest were issued in July.